Last updated Nov 2024

 In 2019, the FDA cleared the first medical device to use peripheral arterial tone to test for sleep apnea — the WatchPAT ONE.
 This cleared the way for manufacturers of consumer wearables, like Apple and Samsung, to build algorithms that detect sleep apnea.

 Is peripheral arterial tone accurate for detecting sleep apnea?
 In a word, yes.
 A 2013 meta-study showed high correlation (0.89) between PAT and conventional sleep testing.
 Subsequent studies have validated the technology in patients with COPD and atrial fibrillation.
+Future features around blood pressure detection on Apple Watch would be based on similar science.

 What’s the impact of Apple Watch sleep apnea screening?